- I need to make my business more accessible. What is my first step and where can I obtain additional information on accessibility?

 Answer: In order to determine what needs to be done, you should first conduct a Building Access Survey.
 A copy of the Building Access Survey (Word) can be downloaded from our website.
 You can also obtain additional information on access from the Minnesota Department of Labor & Industry, or the business section of the U.S. Department of Justice ADA Homepage.

-Answer: Information can be obtained from the Access Board website.
+Answer: Information can be obtained from the U.S. Access Board website.

 Answer: You can obtain a copy of the most current federal accessibility guidelines by contacting the U.S. Access Board.
 Additional documents at this site include information on classroom acoustics, electronic and information technology, children’s accessibility standards and playground accessibility, etc. You can also obtain information on how to file a complaint.